mia-platform/documentation/docs/fast_data/configuration/projections.md

 where `tenantId`, `environmentId`, `systemId` and `projectionName` are filled with the same values specified in the previous paragraph about ingestion topics.

-When a new Projection is created, the PR update topics values (for each Projection and for each environment) are added to the `FAST_DATA_PR_UPDATES_MAP_{SYSTEM_OF_RECORDS_NAME}` public variable, where `{SYSTEM_OF_RECORDS_NAME}` is filled with the capitalized name of the new Projection System of Records.
-For existing System of Records, if the public variable is not present it will be created when saving the configuration.
+When a new Projection is created, the PR update topics values (for each Projection and for each environment) are added to the `FAST_DATA_PR_UPDATES_MAP_{SYSTEM_OF_RECORDS_NAME}` public variable, where `{SYSTEM_OF_RECORDS_NAME}` is filled with the capitalized name of the new Projection System of Record.
+For existing System of Record, if the public variable is not present it will be created when saving the configuration.

 The content of the `FAST_DATA_PR_UPDATES_MAP_{SYSTEM_OF_RECORDS_NAME}` public variable is then added to the `kafkaProjectionUpdates.json` config map, used by the Real-Time Updater service inside the `KAFKA_PROJECTION_CHANGES_FOLDER` environment variable, which contains its folder path.